-Have you ever wondered why even the expensive knits begin to pill and look horrible sooner or later?
-Even the expensive brands save costs in materials because it is not so easy to see the quality before actually wearing the clothes for some time.
+Have you ever wondered why even some expensive knits begin to pill and look worn out sooner or later?
+Even the most expensive brands can cut costs in materials, because it is not so easy to see the difference in quality before actually wearing the clothes for some time.

-Pilling is caused by four main reasons: coarsiness, shortness and curliness of the fibre …and loose knitting.
+Pilling is caused by four main reasons: coarseness, shortness and curliness of the fibre – and loose knitting!

 All the wool fibres have scales on their surface.
-The bigger the scales, the more easily the fibres will lock with each other.
-The fibres with bigger scales will also feel less comfortable on skin.
+The bigger the scales, the more easily the fibres lock onto each other and start to pill.
+The fibres with bigger scales also feel less comfortable on the skin.

-At Alpa in many of our garments we are using 100% alpaca wool.
-The alpaca wool is the smoothest surfaced fibres of all wool fibres.
-Thanks to this special fibre our knits feel very pleasant and are resistant to pilling.
+Many of our garments at Alpa Knitwear are 100% alpaca wool.
+The fibre of alpaca wool has the smoothest surface compared to all woollen fibres.
+Thanks to this special feature, our knitwear feels soft on the skin and is resistant to pilling.

-When knit is made with cheap, short fiber, there will be a lot of loose fiber ends on the surface of the knit.
-More ends mean more pills.
-When looking at a knit in shop, try pulling a fiber out of the knit and see the length of it.
-Cheap knits may feel very nice in shop but will look horrible after a couple of days.
+When knitwear is made out of a cheap material containing short fibres, there is a lot of loose fibre ends on the surface of the garment.
+More loose ends mean more pilling.
+When looking at a knit in a shop, try pulling a fibre out of it and see how long it is.
+Cheap knits may feel very nice in the shop but will look horrible after a couple of day’s wear.

-Alpaca wool is precious and has very long fibers – single fibers can be even 5-10cm long.
+Alpaca wool is valuable and has very long fibres – a single fibre can be even 5-10 cm long.

-The more dense the knit the shorter is the fluffy surface of the knit.
-Short fibre ends cannot entangle to each other.
-Densely knitted poor quality fibre will be resistant to pilling but feel inferior against your skin.
-Knitwear of poor quality is often knitted loosely and the pilling will occur shortly after purchase.
+The more dense the knitwear is, the shorter the fluffy fibre ends on the surface.
+Short fibre ends cannot entangle with each other.
+Densely knitted poor quality fibre is resistant to pilling but it can feel rough against the skin.
+More commonly, poor quality garments are often knitted loosely and pilling occurs shortly after the purchase.

-We personally test use every of our knit model for several months.
-This is why we guarantee that every Alpa garment will age beautifully.
+We personally test use each of our knitwear samples.
+This is why we can guarantee that every Alpa garment will age beautifully.